-You will be assigned a new leader manager to help you navigate your first year of leadership.
-We will help you with trainings, share resources, answer questions, and be your support throughout your first year.
+You will be assigned a New Leader Manager to help you navigate your fi st year of leadership.
+We will help you with trainings, share resources, answer questions and be your support throughout your fi st year.
 We are available for a quick call, a zoom chat, or an in-person visit.
-We will discover what works best for your unique first-year leader needs.
-You will have a team of support within your local area, and together we will assist you with becoming a successful first year leader!
+We will discover what works best for your unique fi st-year leader needs.
+You will have a team of support within your local area, and together we will assist you with becoming a successful fi st year leader!